radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/06-naming-context-commands.md

 ### backup-hdapstore

-This command creates a backup image of a RadiantOne Universal Directory store.
+This command creates a backup image of a RadiantOne Directory store.
 This command can also be used on persistent cache stores.
 In multi-node clusters, this command must be executed on the RadiantOne leader node.
 For information on determining the RadiantOne leader, refer to the [RadiantOne System Administration Guide](/sys-admin-guide/01-introduction).

 **Usage:**
 <br>`backup-hdapstore -namingcontext <namingcontext> [-backupzip <backupzip>] [-instance <instance>] [-nocopy]`